 What should you know about seasonal flu this year?

-Watch as Dr. Richard Migliori, Chief Medical Officer for UnitedHealth Group, answers some common questions about the upcoming flu season.
+Watch as Dr. Mayrene Hernandez, Chief Medical Officer for UnitedHealthcare, answers some common questions about the upcoming flu season.

-The best way to protect yourself from the flu video
+What's the best way to protect yourself from the flu?

 More ways you can help protect yourself against the flu